-We have always toyed with the idea of living in Thailand’s rural countryside, back to basics to live that happy simple life.
-Now living in Bangkok the move is always an easy option and if we decide to do it we could be there tomorrow, bags packed and away we go.
-Fanfan was born in rural Thailand and spent much of her childhood living a simple farming life in Nang Rong, Buriram a small rural town not far from the Borders of Cambodia (5 hours east of Bangkok).
+This is an earlier experience of life in rural Thailand, which shares the initial setting for a book we wrote called a Potato in a Rice Field: A Year Living in Rural when we went back to basics to live a rustic simple life in Thailand’s rural rice fields.
+As Fanfan was born in rural Thailand and spent much of her childhood living a simple farming life in Nang Rong, Buriram a small rural town not far from the Borders of Cambodia (5 hours east of Bangkok).
 Her family, my now in-laws, remain in Nang Rong where they own farmlands 15km out of town; mango tree forests, rice paddies, lakes and endless lands of Thai fruit and veg.
 Name it they grow it.
 While the farmland remains, the family rarely see it as the older generations retired and the newer generations follow their own ambitions in government and other industry.
 The family now live closer to the local town in a compound of three houses shared between the family members who remain.
 One of the three houses belongs to Fanfan a three bedroom teak building in dire need of spring cleaning.
 On this visit we stick to the family home and stay with Yai (Grandma) in the front house.

 At the family home life centres round food, someone is always cooking, preparing food or collecting ingredients.
 Living seems self-sustainable as the house is surrounded by mango, pomegranate, papaya and kaffir lime trees, dotted between are veg and herb gardens and out front is a chicken coop for collecting eggs.
 The back garden perimeter is now overgrown and while desperate to explore I am always called back because that’s “where snakes live” you know, King Cobras etc. The back room of the main house is similar to a storage room with stocks of farmed rice and ingredients piled against the back walls.
 This is where most of the cooking happens but it does spill out to anywhere.